War in Donbas: Labelling of the conflict

 The Prosecutor of the International Criminal Court issued a report in November 2016 as part of its preliminary examination.
 The report stated that by 30 April 2014, it seemed that the high intensity of military conflict had triggered the law of armed conflict with the "DPR" and "LPR" as parties.
 It further stated that engagements between Ukrainian and Russian armed forces in eastern Ukraine suggested the existence of a parallel international armed conflict by 14 July 2014.
 It observed that, if it were determined that Russia had exercised overall control over the militant groups, this would comprise only a single international armed conflict that would trigger application of the Rome Statute.
 (Note: The report stated that its ongoing investigation would focus on determining whether or not it could assert that an international armed conflict existed between Ukraine and Russia in eastern Ukraine.)
 The day following the release of the report, Russia announced its intention to withdraw from joining the International Criminal Court (ICC).
 (Note: While Russia was a signatory to the Rome Statute, this had not been ratified, i.e. Russian laws had not been amended to acknowledge the authority of the statute.
 Russia formally notified the UN of its withdrawal on 30 November 2016.)

-In December 2021, the French newspaper Le Monde analysed a shift in the Russian diplomatic label on the conflict.
-It was no longer about Ukraine membership in NATO, but about NATO expansion in Ukraine.

 The District Court of The Hague delivered a judgment in the Malaysia Airlines Flight MH17 murder trial on 17 November 2022, including the conclusion that Russia exercised overall control over the DPR from mid-May 2014 onwards, and that therefore an international armed conflict was taking place (although the DPR defendants lacked combatant immunity due to their and Russia's denials of membership in the Russian Armed Forces).
 The European Court of Human Rights ruled on 25 January 2023 that from 11 May 2014, and at least up to 26 January 2022, separatist-controlled areas in eastern Ukraine were under the "spatial jurisdiction" of Russia, because it had effective control over these areas through its presence, and through its influence on the "DPR" and "LPR".